 This corresponds to the widely-used ECIES encryption scheme (known as ECDH-ES in JOSE, for example).
 Here the “encryption” of the AES key is just an ephemeral public key, from which the AES key can be derived.

 This approach and terminology, known as the KEM-DEM paradigm, was first proposed by Victor Shoup and has since become popular in academic cryptography.
 The basic idea, as shown in this article, is to combine generating a fresh random AES key and encrypting it into a single step.
 This turns out to make RSA encryption much easier, and to more naturally accommodate other cryptographic primitives.

 The ability of the KEM paradigm to easily accommodate cryptographic schemes that are quite different to RSA makes it attractive, and this seems now very much the Right Way to think about hybrid encryption.
 When NIST announced a competition to design new post-quantum cryptographic algorithms, they explicitly included KEMs as a security goal, and many KEMs were proposed.
 It’s clear that the KEM-DEM paradigm will be important to the future of public key encryption.

 The discussion in this article leaves out a lot of details, such as how to fit public key authenticated encryption into this paradigm (hint), how to achieve forward secrecy, or how to encrypt a message to multiple recipients.
-Hopefully I’ll have time to come back to these topics in future blog posts.
+These are discussed further in part 2 and part 3.